Is there any way to bypass stand-up open mic nights?

 Many new comedians are under the impression that the reason they don’t do well at stand-up comedy open mic nights is because the audiences there aren’t big enough.

 The reality is that a bigger audience won’t make any comedian funnier if they don’t know how to develop and deliver a high impact stand-up comedy routine in the first place.

-They simply end up sucking in front of more people.
+They end up sucking in front of more people.

-Another reason that new comedians look to bypass stand-up comedy open mic nights is because there are not enough open mic performing opportunities.
+Another reason that new comedians look to bypass stand-up comedy open mic nights is because unless you live in the biggest cities, there are usually not an ample quantity of open mic performing opportunities.

-In other words, they recognize that more stage time is needed in order to develop a solid stand-up comedy routine.
+In other words, they recognize that more stage time is needed in order to develop a solid stand-up comedy routine quickly.

-However if they don’t really know what they are doing when it comes to developing and delivering a stand-up comedy routine that generates frequent laughs, more stage time tends to offer no advantage to the comedian at all.
+However if they do not really know what they are doing when it comes to developing and delivering a stand-up comedy routine that generates frequent laughs, more stage time tends to offer no advantage to the comedian at all.